 Full-featured Komodo is offered free of cost to qualified educational institutions where teachers and professors can use it in labs and for teaching purposes.
 Students also get the licenses at a much-discounted rate.

 Like most of the Professional Python IDEs, Komodo also includes basic features like code refactoring, auto-complete, call tips, brackets matching, code browser, go to definition, graphical debugging, multi-process debugging, multithreaded debugging, breakpoint configuration, code profiling, integrated unit testing and integration with third-party libraries like pyWin32.

 With the latest version release, Komodo is giving tough competition to the best Python Editors like PyCharm, Pydev, and Wing IDE by offering features like package manager integration, track changes, markdown viewer, shell scope, quick bookmarks, go to anything (Commando) and many more.

 Download free version of Komodo IDE here – Komodo Edit download.

 7. PTVS – Best Python IDE for Windows

 What Pydev is to Eclipse PTVS is to Visual Studio.
-PTVS or "Python Tools for Visual Studio" transforms Visual Studio into a powerful and feature rich Python IDE, and it is open source and totally free.
+PTVS or “Python Tools for Visual Studio” transforms Visual Studio into a powerful and feature-rich Python IDE, and it is open source and totally free.
 PTVS is the most recent entrant in the world of Python IDEs and was released in the mid of 2015.
-It is developed and maintained by community and Microsoft itself.
+It is developed and maintained by the community and Microsoft itself.